Siakol: Background

-Formed in 1994 by former best friends Manuel "Noel" Palomo, Chris Laurence "Wowie" Flores, and Rolando "Oyie" Bunao, their appearance as a guest in a “Battle of the Bands” competition together as a quintet with recruited acquaintances Anthony "Miniong" Cervantes and Reynaldo "Wally" Gaspar in their hometown of Parañaque was their first exposure.
-The band started writing original compositions (mostly written by Palomo and arranged by the whole band) and their songs were well received by the public.
-They were then managed by Jason Gerodias.
-Gaspar left the band after the release of their first album.
-Founding drummer Oyie Bunao left the band in 2003 after a reported personal conflict with Palomo and was replaced by James "Blauff" Rodriguez.
-Peter Paul Plazon of another 90's Pinoy rock band Grin Department has been their longest serving drummer since he joined in 2012.
+Formed in 1994 by former best friends Manuel "Noel" Palomo, Chris Laurence "Wowie" Flores, and Rolando "Oyie" Bunao, the band first gained exposure as guest performers in a local Battle of the Bands competition in their hometown of Parañaque, performing as a quintet with recruited acquaintances Anthony "Miniong" Cervantes and Reynaldo "Wally" Gaspar.
+The band started writing original compositions (mostly written by Palomo and arranged collectively by the whole band) which was well received by the public.
+They were subsequently managed by Jason Gerodias.

+Gaspar departed after the release of their debut album.
+Founding drummer Oyie Bunao left the band in 2003 following a reported personal conflict with Palomo and was replaced by James "Blauff" Rodriguez.
+Rodriguez was later succeeded by Peter Paul Plazon of fellow 1990s Pinoy rock band Grin Department, who became Siakol’s longest-serving drummer after joining in 2012.

-The band's songs from their 1996 album until present still receive massive radio airplay and guestings in several fiestas around the Philippines.
-Known for their all-Tagalog songs, the band is branded by many as "the face of the Tunog Kalye era" (colloquial term of the Philippines' brand of OPM alternative rock which is popular among the masses in the 1990s, literally translated to "street sound" in English).
+The band’s songs, from their 1996 debut up to the present, continue to receive significant radio airplay and frequent guestings at fiestas and local events across the Philippines.
+Known for their all-Tagalog songs, the band has been widely regarded as "the face of the Tunog Kalye era" (colloquial term of the Philippines' brand of OPM alternative rock which is popular among the masses in the 1990s, literally translated as "street sound" in English).

-The band's brand of lyrics are primarily based on Filipino pop culture, typical commoner Filipino love life and observational humor.
-They are considered to be one of the most successful OPM bands of all time.
-Their songs have been one of the most frequently sang in Philippine videokes up to the present.
+The band’s lyrical themes draw heavily from Filipino pop culture, the everyday love life of the typical Filipino, and observational humor.
+They are regarded as one of the most successful OPM bands of all time, and their songs remain among the most frequently sung in videoke establishments throughout the Philippines up to the present.

 Their band's history was featured on GMA Network's Magpakailanman, a drama anthology series, starring Epy Quizon, Vandolph Quizon, and Boy 2 Quizon, who portrayed Palomo, Cervantes, and Flores, respectively, in 2004.

 2019 Davao gig stage scuffle

-In March 2019, a Facebook user shared a video footage of Siakol during a gig at Davao City wherein it can be seen that vocalist Noel Palomo verbally berated bassist Wowie Flores in the middle of the stage due to undisclosed reasons.
-A crew member mediated between the two, but when Palomo continuousy provoked Flores verbally, Flores lunged the first strike at Palomo and a brief scuffle ensued.
-Security and crew broke up the fight and although they continued playing after the scuffle, the duration of the entire gig was prematurely cut short due to the incident.
+In March 2019, a Facebook user shared video footage of Siakol performing at a gig in Davao City, where vocalist Noel Palomo was seen verbally berating bassist Wowie Flores onstage for undisclosed reasons.
+A crew member attempted to intervene, but when Palomo continued to provoke Flores, the latter threw the first punch, resulting in a brief scuffle.
+Security and crew members broke up the altercation.
+Although the band resumed playing afterward, the duration of the gig was prematurely cut short because of the incident.

-Palomo later released a video and addressed the issue in jest by saying that they were just "joking around" and that "the fistfight was part of the show".
-He also added that he and Flores had settled their differences.
+Palomo later released a video addressing the issue, dismissing it in jest as mere "joking around" and claiming that "the fistfight was part of the show".
+He also stated that he and Flores had already settled their differences.